Finding Your Way Home - With Support

 Coming home to yourself as a leader isn’t about adding more tools to your toolkit.

 To stay rooted in your values while navigating uncertainty, change and tension.
-To deepen your commitment to decolonization as a living practice.
+To deepen your commitment to empowerment and decolonization as a living practice.

-One-on-one coaching for Indigenous professionals, racialized and marginalized leaders, changemakers and status quo disruptors leading through uncertainty and transition.
+One-on-one coaching for Indigenous, Black, racialized and marginalized professionals, visionary leaders, changemakers and status quo disruptors leading through uncertainty and transition.

 We tend to all of you—not just your leadership challenges, but how you carry all the parts of yourself into the spaces you occupy.